philip-lim/OnboardingAssignment/README.md

 step1: Go to Model : ECCoreWarehouseDBContext.cs
 step2: Look for optionsBuilder and replace XXXX with your connection string.
 ==> for example, your connection string is DESKTOP-ABCD/SQLEXPRESS. optionsBuilder.UseSqlServer(@"Server=DESKTOP-ABCD/SQLEXPRESS; Database=EFCoreWarehouseDb; Trusted_Connection=True;");

+===> you can also set it to optionsBuilder.UseSqlServer(@"Integrated Security=SSPI;Persist Security Info=False .....) if you are using Integrated security or persist security....

+New Migration:
+1. Open Package manager console.
+2. add migration EFCoreWarehouseDB
+3. update database